iKenndac/new-blog/content/posts/2026-01-18-old-man-yells-at-modern-software-design.md

 kind: article
 author: "Daniel Kennett"
 layout: post
-title: "A Lament for Aperture — The App We'll Never Get Over Losing"
+title: "A Lament For Aperture, The App We'll Never Get Over Losing"
 created_at: 2026-01-18 19:00:00 +0100
 excerpt: "I'm an old Mac-head at heart, and I've been using Macs since the mid 1990s (the first Mac I used was an LC II with System 7.1 installed on it).
 I don't tend to think that the computing experience was better in the olden days — sure, there's a thing to be said about the simplicity of older software, but most of my fondness for those days is nostalgia.
 An exception to that, however, is Apple's Aperture."
 categories: